 2. You Are On Your Own

 However, you are running a business on your own.
-Your management abilities will be just as important, if not more so.
+Your management abilities will be just as necessary, if not more so.
 You need to deal with a lot more than when you were working for an employer.

-When you are not yet generating much in the way of revenues, seeing losses pile up can be unnerving and stressful.
+When you are not yet generating much in the way of revenues, seeing losses pile up can be scary and stressful.
 You may also feel isolated at times.
-Make sure to make contacts, find mentors who could be helpful, join associations and network with people important to your business or are in similar situations.
+Make sure to make contacts, find mentors who could be helpful, join associations and network with people important to your business or who are in similar situations.

 3. Unpredictable Income

 Depending on the type of business you are running, you may always be subject to sporadic earnings unless you have a subscriber business.
-At a minimum, you need to create a budget for your business, understand your revenue inflows, fixed expenses and variable expenses.
+At a minimum, you need to create a budget for your business, understand your revenue inflows, fixed expenses, and variable expenses.
 Track your costs for potential reduction opportunities.